Congregation Social Service Outreach Ministry

 At the Last Supper, Jesus washed the disciples’ feet before they ate.
 He did this to “set you an example that you should do as I have done for you . . .
 Now that you know these things, you will be blessed if you do them.”
 (John 13:14-17) Jesus’ act of servanthood modeled the lifestyle he desires for churches and Christians today.

 Congregations act as a powerful force in modeling Christ’s servant leadership through social service outreach ministries.
 As Christians, our faith in the Gospel compels us to serve our neighbors, just as Jesus did.
 We don’t have to travel far to see people in need; the mission field is ripe in our own back yards.

-Lutheran Foundation has provided a significant portion of our grant awards over the past two decades to area congregations to carry out these important social service ministries.
-Through our strategic funding plan, we are more formally focusing our funding to encourage congregations to reach out to their surrounding communities through organized, effective social service outreach ministry activities.
+Lutheran Foundation has provided a significant portion of our grant awards over the past nearly three decades to area congregations to carry out these important social service outreach ministries.
+Over the years, we have helped churches launch or grow food pantries, after-school programs, homeless outreach services, counseling programs, parish nurse ministries, and much more – all of which minister to those in need.
+Through our new strategic funding plan, we are continuing to focus our funding on encouraging congregations to reach out to their surrounding communities through organized, effective social service outreach ministry efforts.